Matt Might’s Powerful Response to “How to Minimize The Chance of Having a Disabled Child”

 My grant proposals started getting funded.

-I also started blogging a lot.
+I also started.
 Blogging, much like answering questions on Quora, doesn’t count for tenure at all, and in fact I was cautioned against doing it, since it was “a waste of time.”

 But, blogging became a way to reach out to the world and to transmit technical knowledge, which is what academic publications are supposed to do — but don’t.